 - Air pollutants

-Emphysema is a type of chronic disease.
-Emphysema might be defined as the reduction of the respiratory surface due to the damage to the lung alveolar walls.
+Emphysema is defined as the chronic disease reduction of the respiratory surface due to the damage to the lung alveolar walls.
 It is caused mainly by cigarette smoking.
 The main symptoms of emphysema include shortness of breath and cough.
-Emphysema might lead to loss of elasticity of the lungs.
+Emphysema might lead to a loss of elasticity of the lungs.

 Causes of emphysema

-Emphysema may be caused by the following risk factors:
+Emphysema may be caused by the following factors:

 - Exposure to passive cigarette smoking